-Therefore, my capital has naturally gravitated towards real estate, which is a beneficiary of low interest rates, higher inflationary expectations, and an increased desire for all of us to live better post-pandemic.
+Therefore, my capital has naturally gravitated towards real estate, which is a long-term beneficiary of inflation and an increased desire for all of us to live better post-pandemic.
 After all, we are permanently spending more time at home.

 Why Real Estate Is Less Risky Than Stocks

 Let's go through some reasons why real estate is less risky than stocks.
 Ironically, due to lower risk, you could actually end up making much more money from real estate than stocks.

 1) The Government Believes Real Estate Is Less Risky